vechain/grant-program/README.md

  - Enterprise applications
  - Research projects (e.g., tokenomics, governance, privacy, etc).

 Each application can be funded up to **$30,000**.
-All Applications will be tracked on GitHub and disbursed in USDT.
+All Applications will be tracked on GitHub and disbursed in USDC.

-**For Economic X Nodes holders, VeChain Foundation will provide 50% additional funds as bonus if their applications are approved.
-Successful applicants will have to send an email([`applications/email-template.md`](applications/email-template.md)) to grant@vechain.org to claim the additional grant.**

-> **Note**
->  :loudspeaker: Please note that the additional funds bonus for Economic X Nodes holders will be discontinued from Q2 2023.
-However, all applications submitted before the end of March will still be eligible for this bonus.

 ## Guidelines